-Our class teacher for the 2020-21 academic year is Mrs Lyndsey Martin and our Higher Level Teaching Assistant is Mrs Angela Wilkinson.
+Our class teachers for the academic year are Mrs Lyndsey Martin and Mrs Jayne Marshall.
+Our Higher Level Teaching Assistant is Mrs Angela Wilkinson.

 In Purple Class, we cover many exciting topics to enhance children’s knowledge and understanding in-line with The National Curriculum 2014.
 British Values also underpin our curriculum.

 Would Ernest Shakleton plan differently if he had to explore The Sahara Desert?

 Core text : ‘Shackleton’s Journey‘ by William Grill.

 Shackleton’s Journey is a unique visual re-telling Ernest Shackleton’s landmark expedition crossing the Antarctic from one pole to the other.
 William Grill’s impeccably researched and informative illustrations celebrate the 100th anniversary since the historic exploration by Shackelton and his crew on Endurance .

 This is a Geography based topic.
 During this topic the children will be learning about about the geographical similarities and differences through the study of human and physical geography of the Arctic and Antarctic circles.

 Click here for the Knowledge Organiser Geography Comparison Sahara and Antarctic Knowledge Organiser

 How do the cities that Michael travels to compare with Nagasaki?